Constitution & Bylaws

 Section 5.
 Biennial International Conferences

-AAGT shall conduct an International Conference to be held biennially in conjunction with the Association’s Annual General Meeting (AGM) to maximize the number of participants able to participate in the direction and course of action of AAGT.
-It is intended that these conferences will provide opportunities for AAGT membership and others to associate and advance Gestalt therapy through both planned and spontaneous activities such as community meetings, process groups and socializing opportunities, and sharing research, works-in-progress, theoretical knowledge, strategies and values through peer-reviewed presentations, plenary sessions and experimental workshops.
+IAAGT shall conduct an International Conference to be held biennially in conjunction with the Association’s Annual General Meeting (AGM) to maximize the number of participants able to participate in the direction and course of action of IAAGT.
+It is intended that these conferences will provide opportunities for IAAGT membership and others to associate and advance Gestalt therapy through both planned and spontaneous activities such as community meetings, process groups and socializing opportunities, and sharing research, works-in-progress, theoretical knowledge, strategies and values through peer-reviewed presentations, plenary sessions and experimental workshops.

 Section 1.
 Board of Directors